OpenEvalProject/evals/manuscripts/elife-56376/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/56376/elife-56376-fig7-v2.jpg)

-**Figure 7.:** C.elegans.
+**Figure 7.:** elegans.
 There are two variants of exon 6 in the C. elegans coq-2 gene (6a and 6e) which undergo mutually exclusive alternative splicing leading to COQ-2a and COQ-2e isoforms, respectively.
 Synthesis of UQ originates from 4-hydroxybenzoic acid (4HB) and prenylation is catalyzed by COQ-2a (and marginally by COQ-2e) to form 4-hydroxy-3-nonaprenylbenzoic acid (NHB).
 By contrast, RQ is most likely synthesized from 3HA, and prenylation is facilitated by COQ-2e to form NHA.
 Several additional steps are required to convert NHB to UQ and NHA to RQ, respectively.
 Supplementary Documentation.

 The alternative splicing of COQ-2 in all animal lineages that synthesize RQ draws focus to COQ-2 as a potential anthelmintic target.
 COQ-2e is required for RQ generation and has a distinct sequence to the pan-eukaryotic COQ-2a.
 The switch between COQ-2a to COQ-2e causes a change in the core of the COQ-2 active site and all species that synthesize RQ have a pair of conserved residues in COQ-2e.
 We suggest that small molecule inhibitors that selectively target COQ-2e and not the host COQ-2 enzyme could be potent anthelmintics and our research groups are initiating these screens at this point.
 We also note that it is rare to see such a clear and profound change in enzyme specificity due to a single splice event affecting the core of an enzyme catalytic site.
 There are other examples, most notably a switch in the substrate specificity of the cytochrome P450 CYP4F3 from LTB4 to arachidonic acid (Christmas et al., 1999; Christmas et al., 2001).
 This switch is tissue specific rather than environmentally induced, however, and there are few other examples to our knowledge.
 The regulation of COQ-2 specificity by alternative splicing is thus a beautiful and rare example of this type of enzyme regulation by alternative splicing.
 We note that while alternative splicing of COQ-2 appears to be the key regulated step in determining RQ or UQ biosynthesis, we see no such splicing regulation for other enzymes that are required for both RQ and UQ synthesis downstream of COQ-2 (Roberts Buceta et al., 2019), for example, there are no known splice variants of COQ-3 and COQ-5, which are quinone methylases downstream of COQ-2.
 This suggests that while COQ-2 can clearly discriminate between substrates that have/lack a 2-amino group, COQ-3 and COQ-5 would be more promiscuous than COQ-2 and act on both RQ and UQ precursors.